- Download our Moving to Mexico Guide (PDF)

-Though Mexico's coastal communities are largely a nesting-ground for pensioners living out their golden years among its tropical beaches, the country's large cities are a stomping ground for expats working in Mexico.
+Mexico's coastal communities are a haven for expat pensioners living out their golden years among its tropical beaches, but the country's large cities are a stomping ground for many young working expats.

-Mexico City, in particular, has cultivated lucrative industries that are pulling in young and industrious entrepreneurs and professionals.
-Over the years, Mexican industry has been integrated into the economies of the US and Canada, and has become a common branch location for large international companies.
+Mexico City has cultivated lucrative industries that are pulling in young and industrious entrepreneurs and professionals.
+Over the years, the Mexican industry has been integrated into the economies of the US and Canada and has become a common branch location for large international companies.

-Expats working in Mexico will find themselves in a colourful and fast-paced business environment that values interpersonal relationships.
+Expats working in Mexico will find themselves in a colourful and fast-paced business environment that places high value on interpersonal relationships.

-These industries often source management and professionals from other countries, especially for the high-paying occupations of manufacturing plant managers and IT managers.
+Thanks to cheaper manufacturing and labour costs, many companies that were established in the US have moved and expanded to Mexico.
+These industries often source management and professionals from other countries, particularly for the high-paying occupations of manufacturing-plant managers and IT managers.

 Finding a job in Mexico